-- the underlying credit quality of Peru,

-- the willingness to pay by the Peruvian government, and
+- the underlying credit quality of Peru, - Peru's willingness to pay, - Peru's willingness to act in an even-handed manner with creditors, and - the governing law and jurisdiction of the Bonds.

-- the amount of repayment.

-Credit Quality of Peru
+Credit Quality of Peru:

 As indicated in Appendix I, the Bonds were issued by Peru, the credit quality of which we view as fairly high.
-Peru's macroeconomic data come from Multiannual Macroeconomic Framework 2014-2016 published by Peru's Ministry of Economy and Finance in 2013 (See Appendix V).
+Peru's macroeconomic data come from the Multiannual Macroeconomic Framework 2014-2016 published by Peru's Ministry of Economy and Finance in 2013 (See Appendix VI).
 Peru's credit ratios are in the top range of the rating table, which indicates its strong credit quality.